 Clearstream held its 19th annual Global Securities Finance Summit in Luxembourg last week.
 Once again it was a huge event with some 850 registrants.
 There were some important takeaways in both what was said and what was not said.
 Here are our highlights.

 This content requires a Finadium subscription.
 Articles with an unlocked symbol can be accessed with free registration.
-Log in or get access today by signing up here.
+Log in or create a free account by signing up here..
 Innovation vs. Regulation: Michael Cyrus of DekaBank gave a great talk on financial innovation vs. financial regulation.
 He presented the two in a see-saw dynamic, where innovation is focused on lowering the cost of balance sheet, thereby increasing risk and leverage.
 Regulation on the other hand seeks to dampen risk and leverage and hence increase the cost of balance sheet.
 After 2008, the idea is that regulators have sought to roll back some innovations.
 “Innovation and regulation are two sides of the same coin,” Cyrus said, with liquidity and the availability of market-based funding as key factors.

 OTC Derivatives: Philip Simons of Eurex noted that they now receive 2-3 calls a week from banks looking to increase their repo membership to OTC derivatives.
 The main reason for this is mid-sized banks wanting to avoid capacity constraints at the big dealers.
 We would add that the ability to cross-margin across repo and derivatives on the Eurex Clearing platform doesn’t hurt.
 Other panelists noted that firms were “out of time” to prepare for OTC derivatives clearing in Europe. if you haven’t started already, you are in trouble.